lucasmoten/coinkite-docs/coldcard/hsm/rules.md

 You can list username in the `users` field.
 If defined the `min_users` controls how many of those are required.
 By default (if `min_users` isn't defined), all users listed must confirm the operation.
-You can acheive 2-of-5 and similar setups using `min_users`.
+You can achieve 2-of-5 and similar setups using `min_users`.
 All users listed must already be defined on the Coldcard before the policy is activated.